AdesisNetlife/croak/README.md

 <img align="right" height="280" src="http://oi44.tinypic.com/f3azc7.jpg" style="float: right" />

-[Grunt][1] is an awesome build and automation tool largely adopted for [node.js][7], that reduces
+[Grunt][1] is an awesome task runner and build automation tool largely adopted for [node.js][7]
-development time providing automation to do common tasks

-Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration (aka Gruntfile) in large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during your project life-cycle
+Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration (aka Gruntfile) in large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during the project life-cycle

 Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way